gitnilay/PaymentGateway/Readme.md

 #### Notes:
   * BankSimulator/api/v1/Charge: This endpoint is used to simulate the bank response.
   * Currently application is storing the transaction details in local folder called Data with TransactionId as the name of the file.

+#### Future:
+1. Adding authentication token for post and get requests.
+2. Containerisation.